HarperDB/datadog-agent-binary/README.md

 1. **Pre-built Binaries**: When you install this package, it automatically downloads the appropriate Datadog Agent binary for your platform from GitHub releases.

-2. **Automatic Fallback**: If a pre-built binary isn't available for your platform, the package can build from source.

 3. **Release Process**:
    - GitHub Actions builds binaries for all platforms from Datadog Agent source
    - Binaries are packaged and uploaded to GitHub releases